INTRACEREBRAL HEMORRHAGE / VASCULAR MALFORMATIONS

 Management

-- endovascular (transarterial or transvenous) embolization techniques are the preferred treatment modality for the management of CCFs
+- endovascular embolization techniques (either transarterial or transvenous) are the preferred

-- tinnitus disappears immediately after a successful procedure
+- tinnitus typically disappears immediately following a successful procedure

-- eye symptoms resolve gradually (within weeks to months)
+- eye symptoms resolve gradually over weeks to months

 Direct fistula (type A)